madetech/learn/core-skills/web-application-development-with-react/README.md

 # Web Application Development with React

-## Aim

-This course is intended to guide learning to a level where you could write and contribute to a functional, maintainable React application.
-Starting with the basics of React, through to designing, building and testing in a maintainable way.

 {% capture criteria %}
+React is a web framework we make use of here at Made Tech.
+By the end of this course you should be able to:

-1. Can describe situations where you should/shouldn't decide to use React for a project
+1. Describe situations where you should/shouldn't decide to use React for a project
-2. Can setup a React project from scratch in a repeatable way
+2. Setup a React project from scratch in a repeatable way
-3. Can describe the different parts of the Javascript ecosystem (e.g. NPM, Webpack, etc)
+3. Describe the different parts of the Javascript ecosystem (e.g. NPM, Webpack, etc)
-4. Can demonstrate using TDD on business logic within a React code base
+4. Demonstrate using TDD on business logic within a React code base
-5. Can demonstrate strategies to achieve clear separation of business logic and display logic with React components
+5. Demonstrate strategies to achieve clear separation of business logic and display logic with React components
-6. Can demonstrate applying sensible styling to React components
+6. Demonstrate applying sensible styling to React components
-7. Can demonstrate strategies and tools to run tests against an API within a React application
+7. Demonstrate strategies and tools to run tests against an API within a React application

 ## Assessment Style